kimbedeuro/KAimera/Readme.md

 Citation
 -------------
-If you find this repo or our work useful for your research, please consider citing the paper **This part will be updated after being accepted.**
+If you find this repo or our work useful for your research, please consider citing the paper.
+**(This part will be updated after being accepted.)**

 <pre><code>@inproceedings{-,